 Tidy Lübben has a history going back to the 12th century.
 Activity centres on the Schloss and the adjacent harbour area, both about 1.5km east of the train station.
 To get there, follow Bahnhofstrasse, turn left on Logenstrasse and continue to Ernst-von-Houwald-Damm, where you’ll also find the tourist office.

 Chorin & Niederfinow

-About 60km northeast of Berlin, Kloster Chorin is a romantically ruined monastery near a little lake and surrounded by a lush park.
+About 60km northeast of Berlin, in the heart of the Unesco Biosphere Reserve Schorfheide-Chorin, Kloster Chorin is a romantically ruined monastery near a little lake and surrounded by a lush park.
 Built by Cistercian monks over six decades starting in 1273, it is widely considered one of the finest red-brick Gothic structures in northern Germany.

 Sachsenhausen Concentration Camp